-Based in Norwich, I work specifically for small businesses, sole traders and creative start-ups.
-Whether designing a website, logo, written content or an SEO spruce, Phase Three Goods caters for those otherwise unable to get their online vision off the ground.
+Based in Norwich, I work for small businesses, sole traders and creative start-ups.
+Whether providing a website, logo or an SEO spruce, Phase Three Goods caters to those otherwise unable to get their online vision off the ground.
 I operate locally as a web designer in Norwich, and offer remote work for clients across the United Kingdom.

 Beyond Building A Website…

 The work can range from big projects to small maintenance jobs.
 Some clients wish for a fully fledged WordPress website, complete with all the bells and whistles you would expect of 2017.
 Others have pages dating back to the dark ages, and need a renovation to make their website modern and mobile friendly.

 Occasionally, all that’s required is a host migration, some SEO advice or a quick Photoshop of their social media banners.
 Though I’m very pleased with the term, online handiwork is not just a buzzphrase; the range of services is wide-ranging and caters for a variety of needs and clients.

 It’s a valid question.
 In this day and age you can quickly assemble a website using theme builders, drag and drop editors and free templates.
 Why spend the time and effort paying a freelance web designer?

 The answer, in a nutshell, is that everybody’s a critic.
 With respect to the automated templates, you can spot them a mile off.
 Websites are for many a first impression of the business, so it stands to reason that it should look polished, built from scratch with that business in mind.